top of page

 Foster-Care-Alumni-Award-brochure-2014-F

-Each year, we recognize and honor the important contributions child welfare system alumni in Maine with the Foster Care Alumni Award.
+Each year, we recognize and honor the important contributions of the child welfare system alumni in Maine with the Foster Care Alumni Award.
 We will strive to award to a male and female alumni each year.

 The recipient must be a former youth in care, 22 years old or older, who has demonstrated that he or she has: